ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 ### Step 7: Run the example.

-In another terminal window go into the folder `down-the-stack/apps`.

-Use the following command.
+✅ In another terminal window go into the folder `down-the-stack/apps` and use the following command.

 ```
 cargo run --bin uarte_print
 ```